kmorales13/wondertax-calculator/README.md

 ## Challenges Faced

-During the development of the Tax Calculator App, several challenges were encountered:
+During the development of the WonderTax Calculator, several challenges were encountered:

 1. **Complex Input Validation:**
    - Ensuring that only valid numerical input is accepted required careful handling of various edge cases, especially for financial inputs.